 iPhone – Jun 29, 2007

-In a research note obtained by MacRumors, Andy Hargreaves, equity research analyst at Pacific Crest Securities, claims that Apple is struggling to build a fingerprint scanner into the screen, and that this could cause a delay in production.
+One of the suggestions that we might see a delay comes from a research note obtained by MacRumors, in which Andy Hargreaves, equity research analyst at Pacific Crest Securities, claims that Apple is struggling to build a fingerprint scanner into the screen, and that this could cause a delay in production.

 We'd take that last bit with a huge pinch of salt, as Touch ID is a near essential component of the iPhone.